wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

 Afternoon:

  * What is a multi-armed bandit?
- * How do we use one to do smarter A/B tests?
+ * How do we use this to do smarter A/B tests?

 # Bayes' Theorem